Omnichannel is certainly not a new concept in retail management.

 Every retailer — big or small — is having to optimise their business processes to ensure their shopping and fulfilment experiences provide new levels of convenience and consumer safety.

-One way retail leaders have been encouraged to rethink their business models is with a Ship from Store fulfilment model.
+One way retail leaders have been encouraged to rethink their business models is with a Ship from Store fulfilment strategy.
 Whereby retailers fulfil online orders from local stores near to the customer rather than centralised warehouses (that may also be based in another state).

 This type of order fulfillment transforms the role of the store from not only being a shopping location but also a virtual fulfilment hub.